frasercrichton/website-lake-alice-psychiatric-hospital/content/about.md

 ## About

-This website was developed as part of an ongoing project - The Moral Drift - examining the history of state care in Aotearoa/New Zealand.
+This website was developed as part of an ongoing project - The Moral Drift - examining the history of state care in Aotearoa New Zealand.
 In its first phase, it was exhibited at Toi Tauranga/Tauranga Art Gallery in October 2021 - [The Moral Drift](https://www.artgallery.org.nz/exhibitions/id/1751).

 The project was developed by a collective of investigative researchers, Fraser Crichton — a Te Whanganui-a-Tara-based researcher and documentary photographer, Malcolm Richards — a survivor of abuse in care at the former Lake Alice Child and Adolescent Unit and, briefly, Lachlan Kermode — a Research Fellow at the international human rights agency Forensic Architecture.